federcards/federcards-kdf/README.md

 There has been a number of technologies to protect privacy.
-Most of them reduces to a password: whether full disk encryption, or password managers, most of these requires a strong master passphrase.
+Most of them reduces to a password: whether full disk encryption, or password managers, most of these require a strong master passphrase.

 If we say it's easy to remember a strong passphrase, or if we cannot, then plus a keyfile -- most solutions are ignoring the physical threat of doing so.
 Malicious physical attackers, e.g. intelligence agents, repressive police forces, usually claim they have plenty of methods to get that secret out of one's mouth: tortures, or threats on beloved relationships, etc. No surprise, just don't underestimate the human cruelty.
-And no news, this has happened and is happening again.
+And not news, this has happened and is happening again.

 ### How to defend?